-In addition to performance ratings and other factors, is meant to create a snapshot that helps users to make decisions about the long-term management of employees.
-All of this is brought to the executive’s fingertips through visual dashboards that are easily formed into chart and graph views to show details about management chains, team histories and more.
+In addition to performance ratings and other factors, all of this is meant to create a snapshot that helps users make decisions about the long-term management of employees.
+All of this is brought to the executive’s fingertips through visual dashboards.
+These dashboards are easily formed into chart and graph views that show details about management chains, team histories and more.

 In addition, SAP Jam provides training assistance.
-Here, the company takes a page from the world of education, with functionality that SAP describes as “blended learning” – replacing or supplementing formal training and instructional modules with a mix of videos, wikis, polls and other resources.
+Here, the company takes a page from the world of education, with functionality that SAP describes as “blended learning,” or replacing/supplementing formal training and instructional modules with a mix of videos, wikis, polls and other resources.